Scott Miller (pop musician): Ask Scott

-From 1997 until 2010, Miller periodically wrote on subjects ranging from music to philosophy, theology, physics, and poetry, at Ask Scott, a section of his official web site.
-His initial offer to respond to emailed questions from fans became for him "a fun exercise" to attempt an honest answer to any question, regardless of the level of his expertise in the subject.
+From 1997 until 2010, Miller periodically wrote on subjects ranging from music to philosophy, theology, physics and poetry in the "Ask Scott" section of his official web site.
+His initial offer to respond to email questions from fans became for him "a fun exercise" to attempt an honest answer to any question regardless of the level of his expertise.

 According to writer Franklin Bruno, Miller's responses were "by turns quick-witted, earnest and appreciative, politely deflecting, and self-deprecating", sometimes openly struggling with "resignation and bitterness about his music career."

 Engineering career

-Miller attended U.C.
-Davis, intending to study art.
-After switching majors, he graduated with a B.S. in Electrical and Computer Engineering, and obtained a full-time job in LISP compiler development at Lucid Inc., with several future Loud Family bandmates.
-Of this period, Miller stated in an interview that his employers "let me go whenever I have to do band stuff, which is very big of them."
-Miller described his job situation as "kind of a carrot in front of me and a boot behind me," acknowledging that his engineering work was highly paid, and noting his need to make a living.
+Miller attended the University of California, Davis, intending to study art.
+After switching majors, he graduated with a B.S. in electrical and computer engineering and obtained a full-time job in LISP compiler development at Lucid Inc. with several future Loud Family bandmates.
+Miller stated in an interview that his employers "let me go whenever I have to do band stuff, which is very big of them."
+Miller described his job situation as "kind of a carrot in front of me and a boot behind me," acknowledging that his engineering work was highly paid and noting his need to make a living.

-After Lucid's dissolution in 1994, Miller was a manager and software developer at Objectivity, where he became Director of Development and Technical Publications.
+After Lucid's dissolution in 1994, Miller was a manager and software developer at Objectivity, where he became director of development and technical publications.
 From 2011 until his death, Miller was a lead engineer at MarkLogic.